-Because experience has shown that if we do not then people book appointments and may not turn up thus wasting our time.
-As demand is so high we cannot afford to do this.
+Because experience has shown that if we do not then people may book appointments and then not turn up, thus wasting our time.
+As demand is so high, we cannot afford to do this.

 We have 7 very successful years of patients being treated this way.
 See some of their comments on the What our patients say page.

 Please see the sections on research and training for more information.
 We are a UK based company and subject to all UK regulation.
 Our tutors are all highly experienced and the teaching ratio is a maximum of one to four allowing for close supervision.
 All the dentists being trained are registered to work in the UK.

 Nobody can guarantee that any given implant will work – it is misleading to do so.
 The success rates for implants are very high, but as each one is reliant upon the natural healing processes of the bone, they occasionally do fail.
 This can be more of a risk in certain individuals and we can advise you on this.
 In the unlikely event that an implant does fail, it is usually possible to provide a replacement.